nfisher23/nickolasfisher.com/content/blog/How-to-Provision-a-Linux-VM-With-Kibana-Using-Ansible.md

   notify: restart kibana
 ```

-You can see we&#39;re using a handler that restarts kibana, which is in the **handlers/main.yml** file like so:
+You can see we're using a handler that restarts kibana, which is in the **handlers/main.yml** file like so:

 ```yaml
 ---